rjeschke/neetlisp/README.md

 This is a dump of all fn docs.
 Work in progress, some docs missing, lot of api functions missing.

 core/*
 ---
 fn 'core/* (&)
 (& xs)
  Returns the product of xs, (*) returns 1

 core/+
 ---
 fn 'core/+ (&)
 (& xs)
  Returns the sum of all xs, (+) returns 0

 core/-
 ---
 fn 'core/- (1 &)
 (num & nums)
  Returns all nums subtracted from num or the negation of num if no nums are supplied

 core//
 ---
 fn 'core// (1 &)
 (num & den)
  Returns num divided by all dens, if no dens are supplied returns 1/num

 core/<
 ---
 fn 'core/< (1 &)
 (num & nums)
  Returns true if num & nums are in monotonically increasing order

 core/<=
 ---
 fn 'core/<= (1 &)
 (num & nums)
  Returns true if num & nums are in monotonically non-decreasing order

 core/=
 ---
 fn 'core/= (1 &)
 (num & nums)
  Returns true if num is equal to all nums

 core/==
 ---
 fn 'core/== (1 &)
 (x & xs)
  Returns true if x is equal to all xs

 core/>
 ---
 fn 'core/> (1 &)
 (num & nums)
  Returns true if num & nums are in monotonically decreasing order

 core/>=
 ---
 fn 'core/>= (1 &)
 (num & nums)
  Returns true if num & nums are in monotonically non-increasing order

 core/add-search-path
 ---
 fn 'core/add-search-path (2)
 (key path)
  Adds path to file search path list bound to key

 core/apply
 ---
 fn 'core/apply (2)
 A doc string

 core/assert
 ---
 fn 'core/assert (2)
 (str val)
  Throws an exception with message str if val evals to false

 core/bool?
 ---
 fn 'core/bool?
 (1)
 (val)
  Returns true if val is a boolean

 core/car
 ---
 fn 'core/car (1)
 A doc string

 core/cdr
 ---
 fn 'core/cdr (1)
 A doc string

 core/char
 ---
 fn 'core/char (1)
 (num)
  Returns num as a char

 core/compile-eval
 ---
 fn 'core/compile-eval (1)
 (str)
  Parses, compiles and evals str, returns the eval result

 core/complement
 ---
 fn 'core/complement (1)
 nil

 core/cons
 ---
 fn 'core/cons (2)
 A doc string

 core/constantly
 ---
 fn 'core/constantly (1)
 nil

 core/count
 ---
 fn 'core/count (1)
 A doc string

 core/dec
 ---
 fn 'core/dec (1)
 nil

 core/def
 ---
 fn 'core/def (2)
 (name val)
  Evals val and assigns it to name

 core/defmacro
 ---
 fn 'core/defmacro (2 &)
 (name body & more)
  Defines a macro

 core/defn
 ---
 macro 'core/defn (1 &)
 nil

 core/do
 ---
 fn 'core/do (1 &)
 (& body)
  Evaluates all elements of body in order, returns the result of the last evaluation

 core/do-seq
 ---
 macro 'core/do-seq (2)
 nil

 core/doc
 ---
 fn 'core/doc (1)
 (name)
  Displays the doc-string for 'name

 core/double
 ---
 fn 'core/double (1)
 (num)
  Returns num as a double

 core/eval
 ---
 fn 'core/eval (1)
 (expr)
  Evaluates expr, returns the result

 core/filter
 ---
 fn 'core/filter (2)
 A doc string

 core/float
 ---
 fn 'core/float (1)
 (num)
  Returns num as a float

 core/fn
 ---
 fn 'core/fn (2 &)
 ([name] [doc-string] binds & body)
  Defines a function with optional name and/or doc-string

 core/get
 ---
 fn 'core/get (2 &)
 A doc string

 core/identity
 ---
 fn 'core/identity (1)
 nil

 core/if
 ---
 fn 'core/if (3)
 (cond then else)
  If cond evals to true evals then otherwise else

 core/if-not
 ---
 macro 'core/if-not (3)
 nil

 core/inc
 ---
 fn 'core/inc (1)
 nil

 core/int
 ---
 fn 'core/int (1)
 (num)
  Returns num as an int

 core/iterate
 ---
 fn 'core/iterate (2)
 A doc string

 core/let
 ---
 fn 'core/let (2 &)
 (binds body & more)
  Evals body&more with the specified local bindings

 core/list
 ---
 fn 'core/list (&)
 A doc string

 core/load-file
 ---
 fn 'core/load-file (1)
 (path)
  Loads and evaluates a file, path may be a name or a string

 core/long
 ---
 fn 'core/long (1)
 (num)
  Returns num as a long

 core/macroexpand
 ---
 fn 'core/macroexpand (1)
 (sexp)
  Returns the result of the macro expansion in seq

 core/map
 ---
 fn 'core/map (2)
 A doc string

 core/max
 ---
 fn 'core/max (1 &)
 (num & nums)
  Returns the maximum of num & nums

 core/min
 ---
 fn 'core/min (1 &)
 (num & nums)
  Returns the minimum of num & nums

 core/next
 ---
-Startup took 226.9604ms
 fn 'core/next (1)
 nil

 core/nil?
 ---
 fn 'core/nil?
 (1)
 (val)
  Returns true if val is nil

 core/not
 ---
 fn 'core/not (1)
 (val)
  Returns the logical complement of val

 core/ns
 ---
 fn 'core/ns (1)
 (name)
  Change current namespace to name

 core/number?
 ---
 fn 'core/number?
 (1)
 (val)
  Returns true if val is a number

 core/partial
 ---
 fn 'core/partial (2)
 nil

 core/prn
 ---
 fn 'core/prn (&)
 (& xs)
  Prints all xs with a newline after all xs

 core/quote
 ---
 fn 'core/quote (1)
 (val)
  Returns val as-is without evaluation

 core/range
 ---
 fn 'core/range (&)
 A doc string

 core/reduce
 ---
 fn 'core/reduce (2 &)
 A doc string

 core/reverse
 ---
 fn 'core/reverse (1)
 A doc string

 core/seq
 ---
 fn 'core/seq (1)
 A doc string

 core/str
 ---
 fn 'core/str (&)
 (& xs)
  Returns a string consisting of the concatenations of all xs, nil results in an empty string

 core/string?
 ---
 fn 'core/string?
 (1)
 (val)
  Returns true if val is a string

 core/syntax-quote
 ---
 fn 'core/syntax-quote (1)
 (val)
  Special quote which allows the use of unquote inside of val, mainly used in macros

 core/take
 ---
 fn 'core/take (2)
 A doc string

 core/take-all
 ---
 fn 'core/take-all (1)
 A doc string

 core/unquote
 ---
 fn 'core/unquote (1)
 (val)
  Unquotes val, only accessible in syntax-quote

 core/unquote-splice
 ---
 fn 'core/unquote-splice (1)
 (xs)
  Unquotes and splices xs, only accessible in syntax-quote

 core/when
 ---
 macro 'core/when (2 &)
 nil

 core/when-not
 ---
 macro 'core/when-not (2 &)
 nil

 reader/read-char
 ---
 fn 'reader/read-char (1)
 (read-char parser)
  reads the next character from the input stream and returns it as an integer

 reader/read-val
 ---
 fn 'reader/read-val (1)
 (read-val parser) -> reads and parses the next value (values are numbers, strings, lists, ...)

 reader/reader-macro
 ---
 fn 'reader/reader-macro (2)
 (reader-macro character func) -> define a new reader-macro for character 'character. 'func is a fn taking two arguments:
   -> fn (parser next-character). reader-macros must exit using one of the 'rm-resp-* response fns. next-character is an int

 reader/rm-fail-eof
 ---
 fn 'reader/rm-fail-eof (1)
 (rm-fail-eof n) -> checks number 'n for stream EOF, throws an IllegalStateException if so. returns true

 reader/rm-resp-val
 ---
 fn 'reader/rm-resp-val (1)
 (rm-resp-val v) -> reader macro exit function telling the parser that it should return the value 'v

 # neetlisp uses ASM4: